-Apart from VaR, PaR and CaR, additional sensitivity analysis limits (i.e. Greeks/DV01) and indicators are used to monitor changes in portfolio value under potential market conditions such as shifts in currency rates, equity prices and interest/profit rates.
+Apart from VaR, PaR and CaR, additional sensitivity controls (for example, Greeks Limits/DV01/PV01) and indicators are used to monitor changes in portfolio value under potential market conditions such as shifts in currency rates, equity prices and interest/profit rates.

-MRU monitors and reports risk exposures against limits on a daily basis.
-Portfolio market risk positions are also reported to GTMRC, RMCD and the Board of Directors.
-Furthermore, policies and procedures are in place to ensure prompt action is taken in the event of limit breaches.
-Business Units exposed to traded market risk are required to maintain risk exposures within their respective thresholds.
-When risk limits are exceeded, Business Units are required to reduce their exposures immediately to a level below the thresholds unless senior management are consulted and approve alternative strategies to minimise potential losses.
+GMR monitors and reports risk exposures against limits on a daily basis.
+Portfolio market risk positions are also reported to GTMRC, RMCD and the Board.
+Furthermore, policies and procedures are in place to ensure prompt action is taken in the event of non-adherence to limits.
+Business Units exposed to traded market risk are required to maintain risk exposures within approved risk limits.
+Business Units are required to provide an action plan to address any non-adherence to limits.
+The action plan must be approved by senior management.

 The Group adopts the Standardised Approach for market risk capital charge computation.
-This serves as a financial buffer to withstand adverse market movements.
+The capital charge serves as a buffer against losses from potential adverse market movements.

-MRU is committed to on-going improvements in market risk processes and systems, and allocates substantial resources to this endeavour.
+GMR is committed to on-going implementation of improvements in market risk processes and systems, and allocates substantial resources to this endeavour.